 Speeches are made by officials from the various Olympic committees and at the end of the ceremony, the flame is passed from this year’s high priestess onto the first torchbearer who is yet to be named and who will launch the torch relay around Greece.

 The symbolic light will pass through more than 30 towns and cities around the country before descending onto Athens approximately ten days later.
-There it will be handed over to host city Paris, in a ceremony at the Panathenaic Stadium, home of the first modern Olympic Games in 1896 and then depart to France on 27 April 2024.
+There it will be handed over to host city Paris, in a ceremony at the Panathenaic Stadium, and then depart to France on 27 April 2024.

 Why Athens Tips: